 The other notable difference is in key action.
 The YDP-144 has Graded Hammer Standard.
 This is very good quality key action, but still the most basic technology found in this sector on Yamaha digital pianos.
 The YDP-164, on the other hand, has Graded Hammer Action 3.
 This implies not only weighted keys, but a 3 sensor configuration that offers a noticeably superior experience when you play the piano.
 The key action is more expressive and closer to an acoustic keyboard.
 The surface of the keys, artificial ebony and ivory also provide for a superior feeling especially when during long piano playing sessions, absorbing any sweat and offering more grip exactly when needed the most.

-If you want you can read our full Yamaha YDP-144 review.
+If you want you can also read our full Yamaha YDP-144 review.

 Yamaha YDP-164 vs Roland F-140